Subliminal Advertising

 Since then, many people have learned about (and believed in) the power of subliminal advertising.
 Companies have also attempted to use some form of subliminal messaging in their logos, commercials, and other types of media.

-Does Subliminal Advertising Really Work?
+Does Subliminal Advertising Work?

 Creativity and Subliminal Advertising